RobertBonnet/RobertBonnet/README.md

 <!--
 **RobertBonnet/RobertBonnet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-# 👨‍🔬 Robert Bonnet | Research & Development Data Scientist
+# 👨‍🔬 Robert Bonnet | Machine Learning Data Scientist

 🎯 **Mission:** Use data science to bridge the gap between pharmaceutical research and impactful real-world applications.